NebulousLabs/Sia/Consensus.md

   Alternative modes of blake2 have been considered, particularly blake2bp, blake2sp, and and tree mode variants.
-At this time, we are uncertain about all of the tradeoffs involved, and additionally uncertain about which tradeoffs are worth making, therefore the typically default of blake2b has been chosen.
+At this time, we are uncertain about all of the tradeoffs involved, and additionally uncertain about which tradeoffs are worth making, therefore the typical default of blake2b has been chosen.

 #### Signatures: variable type signatures